The BES Fellowship

 COMMUNITY CO-DESIGN TRACK

 Over the course of two years, Fellows design and prepare to lead a fresh-start public charter school that has been co-designed alongside a community co-design team.
 The first year allows Fellows to develop a co-design team of 7-10 individuals to help seek out and incorporate community input into the design of the new school.
 The second year allows Fellows to write and submit a complete high quality charter application as well as identify and prepare a diverse, high capacity, and mission aligned founding team and governing board.
-The Community Co-Design Fellowship is currently available in Metro Atlanta.
+The Community Co-Design Fellowship is currently available in Metro Atlanta and Alabama.
 If you are interested in this track and located in a different region, we invite you to submit an interest form.

 GROWTH TRACK